What is Medical Laboratory Science?

 - Develop and establish new analytical procedures.

-- Conducting preventative maintenance and repair of laboratory instrumentation related to medical technology.
+- Conducting preventative maintenance and repair of laboratory instrumentation related to medical lab science.

-Most medical technologists work in a health care setting such as a hospital, private laboratories or doctors’ offices.
-Medical technologists also find employment in medical sales, research, teaching/training, service organizations such as the Peace Corp, and even the military services.
+Most medical lab scientists work in a health care setting such as a hospital, private laboratories or doctors’ offices.
+Medical lab scientists also find employment in medical sales, research, teaching/training, service organizations such as the Peace Corp, and even the military services.

-What is the expected starting salary for a Medical Technologist?
+What is the expected starting salary for a Medical Lab Scientist?

 While salaries are always dependent upon where you live, nationally medical technologists earn between $15.00-$20.00/hour.
 In addition, some hospitals will offer significant signing bonuses as well as increased rates for working night shifts.

-How do I earn a degree in Medical Technology?
+How do I earn a degree in Medical Laboratory Science?

 "Since my graduation from MWSU in 2010, I have had the privilege to work for large health systems, infectious disease laboratories, and on the cutting edge of healthcare Infection Control development as it relates to CDC and NHSN requirements and recommendations.
 The summer after graduation, I presented a research paper at the annual HAABB conference in Kansas City.
 A brand new medical technologist staring out at 75-100 colleagues from all over the Midwest.
 That was something a tired, frustrated transfer student never would’ve imagined when I crossed Western’s door.
 I’m so grateful that the Chemistry Department plugged in, invested in my future, and never gave up on me.
 It will always have a special place in my heart."
 Melody Boudreaux, '10